Fred Fraenkel

-Fred S. Fraenkel is an investment professional and vice chair of Cowen Inc. He was on the Barron's year end roundtable for four years and managed large research organizations at several Wall Street firms.
-He ran his own venture fund for eight years and was until September 2015 the president and chief research officer of a Miami-based advisor of mutual funds.
+Fred S. Fraenkel is an investment professional and was a vice chair of Cowen Inc. He was on the Barron's year-end roundtable for four years and managed large research organizations at several Wall Street firms.
+He ran his venture fund for eight years and was until September 2015 the president and chief research officer of a Miami-based advisor of mutual funds.

 Early life and education

 Fraenkel received a B.S. in economics and finance from Lehigh University, and an M.B.A. from the Wharton School of the University of Pennsylvania.
 Fraenkel was elected to membership of Beta Gamma Sigma and Omicron Delta Epsilon the national business school and economics honorary societies.